robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 with nesting of blocks allowed and `[../]` being used to indicate the end of a block (i.e., going up one level).
-Empty brackets `[]` can also be used to indicate the end of a block. *Note that block names and parameter names are generally case sensitive in the input file.* In addition, in Moltres/MOOSE input file, the `#` symbol is used to mark the start of a comment.
+Empty brackets `[]` can also be used to indicate the end of a block. *Note that block names and parameter names are generally case sensitive in the input file.* In addition, in Moltres/MOOSE input files, the `#` symbol is used to mark the start of a comment.
 Comments may start anywhere on a line.

 #### Substitution Variables